 4th & Central (Cold Storage)

 The 4th and Central project is a large development being proposed at the southeast edge of Little Tokyo.
-It covers 7.5 acres and will be mixed use, with 10 buildings ranging in size from 6 to 44 stories tall.
+It covers 7.5 acres and will be mixed use, with 10 buildings originally ranging in size from 6 to 44 stories tall, now adjusted to up to 30 stories tall.

 Little Tokyo Community Council | Sustainable Little Tokyo